-Purim is probably the most colourful and festive holiday in Israel with people of all ages dressing up in their most campy costumes and partying all night.
+Purim is probably the most colorful and festive holiday in Israel with people of all ages dressing up in their most campy costumes and partying all night.
 But Purim is also a bit like a poppy seed Hamantaschen – people either love it or absolutely hate it.

 I belong to the second group.
 Since I was a kid, I’ve preferred other holidays that are more family-oriented and less flashy.
 So for those of you who can relate, here are a few tips to help you, my fellow Purim-dislikers, to survive Purim in Tel Aviv!